Radium bromide: History

 After the Curies discovered radium (in the form of radium chloride) in 1898, scientists began to isolate radium on an industrial scale, with the intent of using it for radiotherapy treatments.
 Radium salts, including radium bromide, were most often used by placing the chemical in a tube that was then passed over or inserted into diseased tissue in the body.
 Many of the first scientists to try to determine radium's uses were affected by their exposure to the radioactive material.
 Pierre Curie went so far as to self-inflict a severe chemical skin reaction by applying a radium source directly to his forearm, which ultimately created a skin lesion.
 All types of therapeutic tests were performed for different skin diseases including eczema, lichen and psoriasis.
 Later, it was hypothesized that radium could be used to treat cancerous diseases.

 However, during this time frame, radium also gained popularity among pseudoscientific "health remedy" industries, which promoted radium as an essential element that could "heal" and "reinvigorate" cells in the human body and remove poisonous substances.
 As a result, radium gained popularity as a "health trend" in the 1920s and radium salts were added to food, drinks, clothing, toys, and even toothpaste.
 Furthermore, many respectable journals and newspapers in the early 1900s published statements claiming that radium posed no health hazard.

-The main problem with the explosion of interest in radium was the lack of radium on earth itself.
+The main problem with the growth of interest in radium was the lack of radium on earth itself.
 In 1913, it was reported that the Radium Institute had four grams of radium total, which at the time was more than half the world supply.
 Numerous countries and institutions across the world set out to extract as much radium as possible, a time-consuming and expensive task.
 It was reported in Science magazine in 1919 that the United States had produced approximately 55 grams of radium since 1913, which was also more than half the radium produced in the world at the time.
 A principal source for radium is pitchblende, which holds a total of 257 mg of radium per ton of U3O8.
 With so little product recovered from such a large amount of material, it was difficult to extract a large quantity of radium.
 This was the reason radium bromide became one of the most expensive materials on earth.
 In 1921, it was stated in Time magazine that one ton of radium cost 17,000,000,000 Euros, whereas one ton of gold cost 208,000 Euros and one ton of diamond cost 400,000,000 Euros.

 Radium bromide was also found to induce phosphorescence at normal temperatures.
 This led to the US army manufacturing and supplying luminous watches and gun sights to soldiers.
 It also allowed for the invention of the spinthariscope, which soon became a popular household item.